When to apply

 Applications are accepted in the following circumstances only:

 - Where academic work has been hampered to a substantial degree by illness or other cause.
 Except in unusual circumstances, the duration of circumstances impacting academic work must be more than 3 consecutive days, or a total of 5 days within the teaching period.

 - The circumstances must be unexpected and beyond your control.
 Students are expected to give priority to their university study commitments, and any absence must clearly be for circumstances beyond your control.
 Work commitments are not normally considered a justification.

 - An absence from an examination or inability to complete an assessment task, must be supported by a medical certificate or other document that clearly indicates that you were unable to comply.
-A student absent from an examination or if you attend your examination and subsequently want to apply for special consideration, you would normally be required to provide a medical certificate which covers the date of the examination and includes the medical practitioner’s professional opinion on your capacity to study/sit an exam during that period.
+If you are absent from an examination or if you attend your examination and subsequently want to apply for special consideration, you would normally be required to provide a medical certificate which covers the date of the examination and includes the medical practitioner’s professional opinion on your capacity to study/sit an exam during that period.

-- An application for Special Consideration together with supporting documentation must be submitted online within 3 working days of the assessment to which it refers.
-In exceptional circumstances an application may be accepted outside the 3-day limit.
+- An application for Special Consideration together with supporting documentation must be submitted online within 3 working days of the assessment or the period covered by the supporting documentation.
+In exceptional circumstances an application may be accepted outside these limits.